hexagonix/Doc/Unix-Apps/README.en.md

 * htop (alternate version of top)
 * hash (alternate shell)
 * lshapp (reads and displays information from HAPP images)
+* lshmod (reads and displays information from HBoot images)

 </div>